 - If Mortgage or Title Company:

-Confirm that the total number of payments made matches the number of months completed
+Confirm that the total number of payments made matches the number of months completed in the 12-month billing cycle.

-Example: Today’s date is 7/29/2025.
 The customer’s first bill date was 7/1/2024, and payments were made through 5/1/2025.

-That means 10 payments have been made.
 Two payments remain in the 12-month cycle; this is the Gap Amount.

 Mortgage Payments are billed in arrears and may be delayed.
 This delay must also be factored into the calculation.
-Sometimes it may be necessary to submit a request to A/R to noncash (write-off) the gap amount.

 - If the past-due payments are beyond the 12-month billing cycle, the customer's account should reflect a "Current" status.